k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Fabric_And_TDM_Hardware_Requirements/03_hardware_req_for_prod.md

 ## **LINUX EXECUTION SERVER SPECIFICATIONS**

-On this server, we will install a Fabric server and a Kafka server under different users.
+On this server, we will install a Fabric server and a Kafka server under different users. it is recommended to use dedicated server for Fabric, and dedicated server for Kafka

 #### MINIMUM HW REQUIREMENTS AND CONFIGRATIONS FOR EACH LINUX SERVER: